Megraohoh/so_board/README.md

 1. The team lead should clone this repository, then push it to your team's Github repo.
 1. Alert your manager when this is complete and all backlog issues will be imported into your project.
 1. Each teammate should clone the repository.
-1. In the `djangazon` directory that gets created, run the migrations with `python manage.py migrate`
+1. In the `so_board` directory that gets created, run the migrations with `python manage.py migrate`

 ## Helpful Resources